innogames/slack-bot/readme.md

 ```

 2. prepare aws lambda - https://github.com/aws/serverless-application-model
+3. If you want to use other keyword to invoke aws lambda, please set `alias` what you want to use.
 **notes**
 > make sure your lambda returns json format body with below response.
 ```json